SeanDS/zero/README.md

 ## Tests
 The script in `/tests/liso/liso.py` can be run to automatically test the solver against LISO with a set of LISO input files.
-Currently, most scripts produce results that agree with LISO outputs to 1 part in 100,000 (both relative and absolute), but in some cases it's as low as 1 part in 100.
-Scaling the sparse matrix before solving (see below) will probably improve this statistic, but differences in the solver library will undoubtedly always yield different results on some level.
+Currently, most scripts produce results that agree with LISO outputs to 1 part in 10,000 (both relative and absolute).
+Floating voltage circuits do not match as closely; this is under investigation.

 ## Current limitations